GunnarFarneback/LongestPaths.jl/README.md

 solution grows quickly with the size of the graph, unless it has some advantageous structure.

-At this time two functions are provided:
+At this time two search functions are provided:

     find_longest_path(graph, first_vertex = 1, last_vertex = 0; kwargs)